bmwh237/eightfold-path/documentation_main.md

 our familiarity with basic Linux CLI commands.

 Requirements for this week:
-- [ ] use grep to search the operating-systems.csv and
+- [x] use grep to search the operating-systems.csv and
       copy the code block from the module page into `nano`
       and save the file as **operating-systems.csv**
-- [ ] Download data from *Scopus* bib database and then use
+- [x] Download data from *Scopus* bib database and then use
       the grep command to search that database
-- [ ] Create a new file in `GitHub` repository that displays
+- [x] Create a new file in `GitHub` repository that displays
       example grep queries and provides notes on interpretations
       of the data contained in the *Scopus* databases
+- [x] Post a link to the file on Canvas

+## Week of 2/19/24: Module 3.4 - Managing Software; 3.5 - Library Search
+As a course of ingraining common commands into my frontal cortex,
+I'll once again be running the learn-the-cli and learn-the-filesystem programs.
+The new content covered this week relates to adding and subtracting
+software using the command line.

+- [x] mess around with the sudo command by installing
+      some programs and examining the root (/) file systems.
+- [ ] mess around with the yaz-client to do some searching
+      for resources on the UK Library website
+- [ ] Document the result of my messing around in a new file
+      and upload it `GitHub`
-- [ ] Post a link to the file on Canvas
+- [ ] Post a link to the new `GitHub` file on Canvas